 Accounts receivable is the personnel making sure that his/her company receives the payment for services and goods and the transactions are recorded accordingly.
 This position requires one to secure the revenue by going through receipts, posting them, and solving discrepancies.
 It calls for complete dedication owing to the nature of the job at hand.
-The Accounts Receivable job interview has specific crucial questions, and providing correct answers will help you secure your job role.
+The Accounts Receivable job interview has specific crucial questions, and providing correct answers will help you secure your job.
 Let us explore these questions along with their solutions.

 1. Why Are You Interested In This Role?